konklone/shaaaaaaaaaaaaa/README.md

 * Visit [SSL Labs](https://www.ssllabs.com/ssltest/analyze.html) (comprehensive)
 * Run this repo's `./bin/shaaaaaaaaaaaaa` script.

 This repository contains the code for [shaaaaaaaaaaaaa.com](https://shaaaaaaaaaaaaa.com).
+It depends on `openssl`.

 #### Do I have to care?